 Denoising starts when switching Tracking off.
 It is therefore generally the last step, and for good reason.
 Being the last step, Tracking has had the longest possible time to track and analyse noise propagation.
-It therefore has the best and most accurate statistics available and can therefore achieve the best results on your behalf.

 After clicking 'Next', the wavelet scale extraction starts, upon which, after a short while, the second interactive noise reduction stage interface is presented.